upcontent/UpContent-Marketing/content/jobs/web-application-developer.md

 * You understand HTTP and have experience consuming REST APIs.
 * You are comfortable with self-direction and have a drive for professional growth and development.
 * You value deploying consistent and reliable software, and are comfortable with unit-testing and providing a reliable experience across browsers.
-* You recognize the importance of defining and meeting progress milestones so that other teams can.
+* You recognize the importance of defining and meeting progress milestones so that other team members can do the same.
 * You are familiar with common web application security challenges, and can discuss approaches to mitigate them.
 * You can identify and resolve performance challenges in client-side applications.